 Another option for PME treatment includes SSRIs (selective serotonin reuptake inhibitors).
 Some may also be familiar with these for their use as antidepressants.
 SSRIs increase the amount of serotonin (the key hormone that stabilizes mood, feelings of well-being, and happiness) in the brain.
 A common side effect of SSRIs, which works well for those who experience premature ejaculation, is that they can increase how long it takes to come during any sexual activity, such as sexual intercourse and masturbation.

 Since there are so many SSRIs, you may have to try more than one to find the type that works for you.
 Once you do, it can typically take two to three weeks for the body to adjust and to see the effects.
-Additionally, there are some side effects that might mean you want to try out different SSRIs that feel right for your body.
+Additionally, some side effects might mean you want to try out different SSRIs that feel right for your body.
 Common side effects from SSRIs also may include a dizzy or fuzzy-headed feeling, sleep disturbances, weight changes, dry mouth, or headache, but most of these go away over time.
 It’s important to note that these side effects can vary greatly from person to person.
 FOLX believes in Health at Every Size (HAES) and never believes weight gain to be a bad thing.

-There are some pre-existing medical conditions that impact whether someone should or shouldn’t consider taking SSRIs.
+Some pre-existing medical conditions impact whether someone should or shouldn’t consider taking SSRIs.
 These conditions may include a QT prolongation, which is an abnormality of the rhythm of the heart that is diagnosed on an EKG (electrocardiogram).
 Because some SSRIs can make the QT longer, the combination can lead to a dangerous and life-threatening heart rhythm.
 If you have a history of unusual heart beats, rhythms, or blood electrolyte abnormalities, you would need to consult a provider to determine if SSRIs are safe for you.

 For people with bleeding disorders or for those taking blood thinners, SSRIs may have a very small effect on how well the blood clots.
 However, studies have shown that most people taking blood thinners can safely take SSRIs.
 For those on Coumadin (warfarin), it is important to monitor INR (International Normalised Ratio) or how long it takes blood to form a clot).
 People with a history of blood clots being treated with this medication should let their health care provider know about starting a new medication